ailur-backup/Burgernotes/APIDOCS.md

 POST - /api/readnote - read notes, provide "secretKey" and "noteId" note content will have to be decrypted.

-POST - /api/editnote - edit notes, provide "secretKey", "noteId", and "content" "content" should be encrypted.
+POST - /api/editnote - edit notes, provide "secretKey", "noteId", "title", and "content" "content" should be encrypted.
+"title" is the first line of the note content, and should be encrypted. the title should be truncated if it's above 16 characters, meaning "sillyburgermuncher" -> "sillyburgermunch.."

-POST - /api/editnotetitle - edit note titles, provide "secretKey", "noteId", and "content" "content" should be encrypted.
+**(Deprecated ⚠️)** POST - /api/editnotetitle - edit note titles, provide "secretKey", "noteId", and "content" "content" should be encrypted.

 POST - /api/removenote - remove notes, provide "secretKey" and "noteId"

-## More stuff
+## ⚙️ More stuff

 POST - /api/deleteaccount - delete account, provide "secretKey"
 please display a warning before this action